Journal entry for Interest on Drawings is to record the interest income.

 Interest on drawings is an income to the business and will be on the credit side of the journal entry.
 The Corresponding debit will be to the Capital account.

 A capital account is a liability to the business.
-Interest on drawings is a receivable from the partner.
+Interest on drawings is receivable from the partner.
 So, we will set off the capital liability with the Interest receivable asset.
-Therefore, it is appropriate to debit the capital account in the journal entry.
+Therefore, debiting the capital account in the journal entry is appropriate.

-We hope this article provided a better understanding of Interest on drawings entry.
+We hope this article provided a better understanding of Interest on drawing entries.